Zoo and Tierpark Berlin are reintroducing bearded vultures into their original European habitats.

 International cooperation on the reintroduction of bearded vultures

 By now, people have recognised the vital function bearded vultures serve for the local ecosystem.
 By consuming dead animals, they “clean up” the area and prevent the spread of disease.
-But even though bearded vultures are no longer considered a threatened species the world over, their European population is still listed as vulnerable.
+But even though bearded vultures are no longer considered a threatened species the world over, their European population is still vulnerable.
 With a view to reintroducing the bearded vulture into its native habitat, an internationally coordinated project was set up in 1978, funded by the WWF and the Frankfurt Zoological Society.
 The project aims to introduce bearded vulture chicks hatched and reared in captivity back into the Alps.
 The Vulture Conservation Foundation (VCF) was born out of that project.

 With the participation of around 30 zoological facilities and the central bearded vulture breeding station in Haringsee, Austria, a breeding network was set up in 1986 that brings together wildlife conservation organisations, government authorities, universities, national parks and zoos.
 Zoo and Tierpark Berlin have been part of that network since 1987.
 The common goal is to re-establish a stable European meta-population so as to link up gene pools in Crete, Corsica and the Pyrenees with populations in North Africa and Asia.
 Today, five breeding stations and almost 40 zoos are working together in the bearded vulture European Endangered Species programme (EEP).